 A few caveats:

-- Pattern is drafted for a size small (34″ bust).
-The darts will have to be adjusted for a fuller bust – luckily you can find a great tutorial here on how to do a bust adjustment.
+- Pattern is drafted for a size small (34" bust).
+The darts will have to be adjusted for a fuller bust - luckily you can find a great tutorial here on how to do a bust adjustment.
+If you need to make the pattern bigger or smaller, check out this post.

 - I DO NOT recommend using quilting cotton for this shirt - it won't flow.
 I used a polyester blend woven fabric.
 Make sure whatever you use has some drape to it.
 You could probably also make this out of knit if you wanted to.